-We prespecified defining the treatment indicators as assigned to receive a cash transfer, assigned to receive a psychological intervention, and assigned to receive both interventions.
-In the paper, we instead use assigned to receive only a cash transfer, assigned to receive only a psychological intervention, and assigned to receive both interventions.
+We prespecified defining the treatment indicators as assigned to receive a cash transfer, assigned to receive an aspirations and planning workshop intervention, and assigned to receive both interventions.
+In the paper, we instead use assigned to receive only a cash transfer, assigned to receive only an aspirations and planning workshop intervention, and assigned to receive both interventions.
 The respective estimating equations yield identical information from the experiment.